Philippe Tesson: Biography

 On 9 January 2014, in the wake of the "Dieudonné affair", Tesson called for the actor's execution on the radio program Accords/désaccords, hosted by Guillaume Durand on Radio Classique.
 His comments were not denounced by Durand or the radio station.
 He was a guest on Europe 1 six days later while a complaint was filed against him by the Tribunal judiciaire de Paris for an incitement of murder.
 He doubled down on his remarks, although stating that it was not an "incitement of murder" but instead a "formula of style".
-On 6 March 2014, La Chaîne Info and Radio Classique were warned by the Conseil supérieur de l'audiovisuel.
+On 6 March 2014, LCI and Radio Classique were warned by the Conseil supérieur de l'audiovisuel.

 On 13 January 2015, in the wake of the January 2015 Île-de-France attacks, he declared on Europe 1, "Where does the problem of the attack on secularism come from if not Muslims?
 Do we say that?
 Well I say it! […] Am I dreaming ?
 That's our problem right now, it's the Muslims who question secularism!
 It's not the Muslims who bring shit to France today?
 It must be said".
 A complaint was filed against him two days later for incitement of hatred.
 A preliminary investigation commenced on 19 January 2015.
 The Conseil supérieur de l'audiovisuel also began an investigation after receiving several complaints on the remarks.
 MRAP filed a complaint for "defamation and provocation to hatred" and the Coordination contre le racisme et l’islamophobie (CRI) named Tesson in proceedings.
 On 17 March 2015, a judge of the Tribunal de grande instance de Paris rejected the complaint of the CRI on the grounds that "Mr. Tesson's remarks cannot be understood as a generalization according to which people of the Muslim faith are by nature and as a whole responsible for the evils disorders of French society".
 The CRI announced its intentions to appeal the decision.